homothetyhk/RandomizerCore/docs/articles/randomizer.md

 adjustment to priority.
 Locations are ordered by priority after all transforms run, and the first location by priority is selected for placement.
-To balance somewhat with the original priorities, the ItemPriorityDepthEffect allows reducing or eliminating the adjustment when the location was unlocked in an earlier step than the item priority implies the item should be placed in.
+To balance somewhat with the original priorities, the ItemPriorityDepthEffect allows reducing or eliminating the adjustment when the location was unlocked in a later step than the item priority implies the item should be placed in.